 We would appreciate people’s patience on the network while teams try to deal with this damage.

-Where possible the team is trying to divert resources to target those areas with the highest number of defects.
-We’ve also stepped up our response.
-In November we had 15 gangs dealing with potholes, in response to recent weather we have almost doubled this resource, as well as deploying additional patching equipment.
+Where possible, resources are being diverted to target areas with the highest number of defects.
+The response has also been stepped up: in November there were 15 gangs dealing with potholes, and in response to the recent weather this resource has almost doubled, alongside the deployment of additional patching equipment.